TheRebelOfBabylon/lnd_send_custom_data/README.md

     for htlc in resp.htlcs:
         print(htlc.custom_records[400000].decode('utf-8'))
 ```
-So here we listen for any new payments that node encounters and will print the `400000` custom record value in the htlcs array.
+We listen for any new payments the node encounters and will print the `400000` custom record value in the htlcs array.
 Pretty simple stuff.
 Now Let's test it.

 ## Step 5: Testing It